The Rise of Home Computers in the 1980s

 +2/+3 Spectrum Computers (made by Amstrad)

-In 1986, the entire line of Spectrum computers was sold to Amstrad.
+In 1986, the entire line of Spectrum computers was manufactured by Amstrad.
 Amstrad released the +2 and +3 Spectrum models.

 - The +2 is a 128K with a built-in cassette